Tuesday, July 16, 2024

 Venue is a procedural matter, meaning that it is determined by the Rules of Court.
 It can also be agreed upon by the parties, as when they stipulate in writing where disputes are to be settled as long as the stipulation is entered into before the dispute arises.

-Jurisdiction refers to the court where the case is to be filed, whether it should be the first level courts, second level courts, or higher courts.
-Jurisdiction is conferred by law and cannot be agreed upon by the parties. .
+Subject matter jurisdiction refers to the court (under the hierarchy of courts)where the case is to be filed, whether it should be the first-level courts, second-level courts, or higher courts.
+Jurisdiction is conferred by law and cannot be agreed upon by the parties.

 Since it is a matter of law, it cannot be waived and cannot be the subject of stipulation.
 Objections to lack of subject matter jurisdiction can be raised any time, even after the defendant has filed an Answer, or even after the court has rendered a judgment.
-The reason is that a judgment rendered by a court which has no subject matter jurisdiction over the case is null and void.
+The reason is that a judgment rendered by a court with no subject matter jurisdiction over the case is void.

 No comments: